THE STORY OF 20 YEARS OF NOVANT'S DISCRIMINATION!

 POWER ELITE AT NOVANT HOSPITAL

-I and my daughter met up with Mr. Mark Billings, then CEO of Presbyterian Hospital on June 1, 2011.
-He asked me to give him a concrete proposal to resolve my situation.
-I did that promptly but did not hear anything from him.
+I and my daughter met up with Mr. Mark Billings, then CEO of Novant Hospital on June 1, 2011.
+He asked me to give him a concrete proposal to resolve my differences with Novant hospital.
+I did that promptly but did not hear anything from Novant hospital.

 I implore all responsible organizations, community leaders, politicians and individuals to step up and intervene to reverse this travesty of justice.
 Peer review should not be a tool for hospitals to keep the bad doctors they like and good doctors they do not.
-Please call CEO at 704-384-4000 and tell him to reinstate a competent doctor and compensate him for his 20 years of suffering.
+Please call CEO of Novant Hospital at 704-384-4000 and tell him to reinstate a competent doctor and compensate him for his 20 years of suffering.
+I need to be integrated into the productive pool of physicians of Novant hospital.
 Thank you for speaking up for justice and good of public health!